-Through her prize-winning books All That I Am and Stasiland, Anna Funder has deeply considered the cost of lying and truth-telling in regimes of untruth.
-She’s joined by Sarah Krasnostein to discuss what happens to people who spout lies and those who refuse to go along with them.
-The pair also highlight the inherent friction between power and truth, and consider how 30 years after the fall of the Berlin Wall, we find ourselves in a post-truth rather than post-communist age.
+Through her prize-winning books All That I Am and Stasiland, Anna Funder has deeply considered the cost of lying and truth-telling in powerful regimes.
+She’s joined by Jason Steger to discuss what happens to people who espouse lies and those who refuse to go along with them.
+The pair also highlight the inherent friction between power and truth, and consider how 30 years after the fall of the Berlin Wall, we find ourselves in a new age of untruth.

 Events in Bay 17 at Carriageworks are closed-captioned.